cliffeby/DuckpinV001/README.md

 o	Show current image being processed
   -	Full image with crop locations/coordinates
   -	Cropped image with annotations for xy corners
   -	Pin Count and lighting leds – Two simple functions o	pinCount
   -	If red band in cropped pin location exceeds threshold value:
-•	Sum pin count + (2 exp (9-pin location index))
+  -	Sum pin count + (2 exp (9-pin location index))
 o	LightLeds()
   -	Convert pin count to a binary string X
   -	Loop through X and GPIO pin array index [X]
-•	If 1, turn GPIO to HIGH
+	-	If 1, turn GPIO to HIGH
-•	If 0, turn GPIO to LOW
+	-	If 0, turn GPIO to LOW
 #### Find Standing Pins
 -	findPins()
  o	Create arrays of red colors for red mask.
 The red bands on the pins vary in color and intensity due to location, age and lighting
-	Create a numpy array for the RGB high and low values 	MS Paint worked well to pick the red RGB values from images in the video streams.
+-	Create a numpy array for the RGB high and low values
+-	MS Paint worked well to pick the red RGB values from images in the video streams.
 Other than the red band, there is very little red in the pin image so the range can be very large.
 ![image](https://user-images.githubusercontent.com/1431998/46451126-bc058180-c762-11e8-8167-ce131c9106bd.png)
-o	Create a red mask using the previously described crops and the cv2.inRange function o	Apply the mask to the video stream image using cv2.bitwise_and o	For each pin location, defined by a specific cropped range, measure the color level in the range:
+-	Create a red mask using the previously described crops and the cv2.inRange function
+-	Apply the mask to the video stream image using cv2.bitwise_and -For each pin location, defined by a specific cropped range, measure the color level in the range:
-	If red is present:
+-	If red is present:
-•	Sum pinCount
+-	Sum pinCount
-o	Compare sum to prior pinCount
+-	Compare sum to prior pinCount
-	If changed, record as desired.
+-	If changed, record as desired.

--	Pinsetter Deadwood() and Reset() o	A deadwood cycle starts by lifting the standing pins, sweeping an arm to clear the deadwood, and replacing the standing pins.
-The reset cycle sweeps an arm to clear all pins and then places a new set of 10 pins. o	Deadwood()
+-	Pinsetter Deadwood() and Reset()
+-	A deadwood cycle starts by lifting the standing pins, sweeping an arm to clear the deadwood, and replacing the standing pins.
+The reset cycle sweeps an arm to clear all pins and then places a new set of 10 pins.
+-	Deadwood()
-	Detect a large green mass moving from the top
+-	Detect a large green mass moving from the top
-•	Create arrays of green colors for green mask. o	Create a numpy array for the RGB high and low values o	MS Paint worked well to pick the green RGB values from images in the video streams.
+-	Create arrays of green colors for green mask.
+-	Create a numpy array for the RGB high and low values
+-	MS Paint worked well to pick the green RGB values from images in the video streams.
-•	Create a green mask using the cv2.inRange function
+-	Create a green mask using the cv2.inRange function
-•	Apply the mask to the video stream image using cv2.bitwise_and
+-	Apply the mask to the video stream image using cv2.bitwise_and
-•	Measure the color level in the range: o	If green is present:
+-	Measure the color level in the range:
+-	If green is present:
-	Set DeadwoodPresentFlag
+-	Set DeadwoodPresentFlag
-	Return True
+-	Return True
-o	Else:
+-	Else:
-	Return False
+-	Return False
-o	Reset()
+-	Reset()
-	Arm movement, prior to the green pinsetter indicates a Reset.
+-	Arm movement, prior to the green pinsetter indicates a Reset.
-	Detect arm movement in a frame by looking for a green moving object that is not a ball.
+-	Detect arm movement in a frame by looking for a green moving object that is not a ball.
 If arm is present:
-•	Set ResetPresentFlag
+-	Set ResetPresentFlag
-•	Set pinCount to 1023
+-	Set pinCount to 1023
-•	Return True
+-	Return True
-	Else:
+-	Else:
-•	Return False
+-	Return False

 #### Send IoT messages
 This function can be called on any change in pin configuration.
 Initially, the function is sending video files of any change to any 10-pin start of a frame.
 A 2M video file, captures about two seconds of activity.
 The Python IoT SDK contains samples with helper functions.
-These helper functions are needed and were refactored and Import-ed. o	Initialize the iot client o	Save captured video to a RAM file o	Format the filename o	Send the message o	Report acceptance and error callback conditions
+These helper functions are needed and were refactored and Import-ed.
+-	Initialize the iot client
+-	Save captured video to a RAM file
+-	Format the filename
+-	Send the message
+-	Report acceptance and error callback conditions

 -	The Main loop
-o	Initialize the camera, GPIO pins, counters and values o	Allow camera to warm up o	Create a mask for the ball detection area from a stored image o	Grab a frame from the camera stream o	Crop frame to mask dimensions for ball detection o	Convert mask and next frame to GRAY using cv2.cvtColor
+-	Initialize the camera, GPIO pins, counters and values
+-	Allow camera to warm up
+-	Create a mask for the ball detection area from a stored image o	Grab a frame from the camera stream o	Crop frame to mask dimensions for ball detection o	Convert mask and next frame to GRAY using cv2.cvtColor